Stewartarmbrecht/xBDD/README.md

 in any testing platform that supports .Net code.
 1. **DotNet Core (Cross Platform) Capable** - Capable of running where ever dotnet core can run.
 2. **Hybrid Asynchronous Support** - You can define scenarios that run both synchronous and asynchronous steps.
+2. **Lanugage Portable** - We are organizing it's own testing library so that reusing the tests on a ported xBDD instance (like to JavaScript) will be possible.

 ### Product Documentation
 1. **Gherkin Style Output** - Test runs will generate information that can be used to build reports